 - Phases of the Moon Activity: Homemade Oreo Cookie Recipe (Yum!!)

 You might also want to check out this unit:

 Earth Science Packet: Layers of the Earth, Plate Tectonics, Earthquakes, Volcanoes, 4 Types of Mountains and More!
-(This packet has been updated recently and is now well over 100 pages!)
+(This packet has been updated recently and is now over 150 pages!)

 You might also want to check out some of our other packets including

 - World Animal Unit (60+ Pages)